-As of right now, I’ve designed the optics and created CAD models of many parts I would need to 3D print, as well as done wiring diagrams.
+As of right now, I’ve designed the optics and created CAD models of many parts I would need to 3D print (the above are renders from Fusion360 projects, however I have many files already of other auxiliary parts), as well as checked tolerances and done wiring blueprints.
 I haven’t bought or assembled anything yet however.
 Funding from THINK would greatly improve my ability to actually fabricate this machine, as it’s hard to request over $700 for projects such as this.
-I’ve also not done too much optics and laser work before, and I believe THINK mentorship could greatly improve my ability to actually carry out this project, as I believe the idea is extremely viable, and wish to have appropriate mentorship to complete it.
-The intended costs for creation are around $500, as both a relatively expensive telescope mount, and (as I learned from Lego days) many spare parts are required.
-Once the design is fine-tuned, the $200 combo for transmitter and receiver can be achieved.
+While final module costs are somewhat low, testing and building the module itself could get very expensive, and I’d like to talk to people in the field to understand how to best achieve what I need to do.
+I’ve also not done too much optics and laser work before, and I believe THINK mentorship could greatly improve my ability to actually carry out this project, as I believe the idea is extremely viable, the problem important and need appropriate mentorship to help solve it.

-Budget: